Sustainability

 Risk Management

-We recognize environmental issues, including climate change, as important management issues, and the Sustainability Promotion Committee examines them in more detail.Specifically, after identifying and evaluating risks and prioritizing them, each department that promotes environmental management incorporates climate change initiatives into action plans, and the Sustainability Promotion Committee monitors the action plans.The impact of identified climate-related issues is reported and proposed quarterly by related departments at the Management Advisory Board, and the impact of climate-related issues is integrated into the company-wide risk management system.
+We recognize environmental issues, including climate change, as important management issues, and the Sustainability Promotion Committee examines them in more detail.Specifically, after identifying and evaluating risks and prioritizing them, each department that promotes environmental management incorporates climate change initiatives into action plans, and the Sustainability Promotion Committee monitors the action plans.The impact of identified climate-related issues is reported and proposed by the Sustainability Promotion Committee at a Board of Directors meeting, and the impact of climate-related issues is integrated into the company-wide risk management system.

 Changes in CO₂ Emissions